-Students in violation of this rule upon the first offense will be a reprimanded by the administration through a student conference.
+Second Offense: The device be a reprimanded by the administration through a student conference.
 The administrator will contact the parent or legal guardian and inform him/her he/she that the device will be returned to the student at the end of the school day.

-Second offense, student will receive one day in-school reassignment.
+Third Offense: Student will receive one day in-school reassignment.
 The administrator will contact the parent or legal guardian and inform him/her he/she of ISR.
 The device will be returned to the student at the end of the school day.